 Registration of Outstanding Deaths, Queensland

-96 In November 2010, the Queensland Registrar of Births, Deaths and Marriages advised the ABS of an outstanding deaths registration initiative undertaken by the Registry.
+97 In November 2010, the Queensland Registrar of Births, Deaths and Marriages advised the ABS of an outstanding deaths registration initiative undertaken by the registry.
 This initiative resulted in the November 2010 registration of 374 previously unregistered deaths which occurred between 1992 and 2006 (including a few for which a date of death was unknown).
 Of these, around three-quarters (284) were deaths of Aboriginal and Torres Strait Islander Australians.
-A data adjustment has been made for tables in this publication which include Aboriginal and Torres Strait Islander data for Queensland for 2010.
+A data adjustment is made for tables which include Aboriginal and Torres Strait Islander data for Queensland for 2010.
 For further information refer to Technical Notes, Registration of Outstanding Deaths, Queensland, 2010 in Deaths, Australia, 2010 (cat. no. 3302.0) and Retrospective Deaths by Causes of Death, Queensland, 2010, in Causes of Death, Australia, 2010 (cat. no. 3303.0).

-102 Appendix 1 provides details of the number of live births registered which have been used to calculate the fetal, neonatal and perinatal death rates shown in this publication.
-Appendix 1 also provides data on fetal deaths used in the calculation of fetal and perinatal death rates.
+98 See the 'Data Used in Calculating Death Rates' Appendix for details of the number of live births registered which have been used to calculate the fetal, neonatal and perinatal death rates shown in this publication.
+This Appendix also provides data on fetal deaths used in the calculation of fetal and perinatal death rates.
 These also enable further rates to be calculated.

-105 ABS products and publications are available free of charge from the ABS website.
-Click on Statistics to gain access to the full range of ABS statistical and reference information.
+104 ABS published outputs are available free of charge from the ABS website.
+Click on 'Statistics' to gain access to the full range of ABS statistical and reference information.
 For details on products scheduled for release in the coming week, click on the Future Releases link on the ABS homepage.